Class-Incremental Motion Forecasting

 Simultaneously, we remove the associated 2D bounding box and mask from the set of masks $\mathcal{M}_v^{c}$.
-As a result, we do not match any remaining proposal with the same mask again, as visualized in the supplementary material in~\Cref{sec:vis_mask_filtering}.
+As a result, we do not match any remaining proposal with the same mask again, as visualized for the class \textit{car} in~\Cref{fig:mask_filtering}.
+As object $k$ and object $i$ refer to the same object predicted by the VLM, this mechanism removes object $k$, which has lower confidence.
+Importantly, the bounding boxes of $i$ and $k$ have a 3D Intersection over Union (IoU) of 0, i.e., we cannot apply a filtering based solely on overlap.
 Note that if we perceive an object in multiple cameras, we remove the corresponding masks from all views.
 By traversing the object list in descending order, we ensure that only the most confident object is matched to an object predicted by the VLM.
-Moreover, to account for objects missed by the VLM, we still add unmatched pseudo-label proposals to the set of ground truth labels and include them in the bipartite matching during training.
-However, their weight in all loss calculations is set to zero.
-Moreover, to handle temporal occlusions of objects and since FP predictions typically occur only for the first observation of an object, we also add pseudo-label proposals for objects that have already passed the confidence threshold $\theta$ in a past frame to the set of pseudo-labels.